 Social science research helps us better understand people and societies.
 This page showcases fascinating findings of Dr. Yue Qian's research through graphs.
-Clicking on the graph takes you to the associated publication.
+Clicking the graph takes you to the associated publication.

 The gender leadership gaps by GPA are stark among parents who were top achievers in high school.
 Among those who earned a 4.0 GPA, fathers manage over four times the number of supervisees as mothers do (Figure 1).
 This research highlights the vast under-utilization of women’s talent for organizational leadership.